nathanhuckaba/example-flask-endpoint/README.md

 # Flask Endpoint Example
-Flask is a Python web framework that can be used to implement or prototype web services very quickly.
+Flask is a Python web framework that can be used to implement or prototype web services very quickly.</br>
 This project demonstrates using the Flask web framework to implement a single, simple REST API endpoint.

 The endpoint is `/message`.
-It accepts POST requests containg JSON data.
+It accepts POST requests containing JSON data.

 Request format:
 ```